-N671/N671L - Advanced Physical Assessment/Lab (2 units theory, 1 unit lab)
+N671L - Advanced Physical Assessment Lab (1 unit)

-This course focuses on the strategies and skills needed to assess individuals throughout the life span in a family-oriented primary care setting with diverse populations.
-The expected outcome is advanced physical assessment competency appropriate for the primary care practice.
-Analysis of assessment data based on developmental and ethnic variation is included.
-The integration of assessment data in the clinical decision making process is emphasized.
 This lab course is taken concurrently with N671 that focuses on the strategies and skills needed to assess individuals throughout the life span in a family-oriented primary care setting with diverse populations.
 The expected outcome is advanced physical assessment competency appropriate for the primary care practice.
 Analysis of assessment data based on developmental and cultural variation is included.
 The integration of assessment data in the clinical decision making process is emphasized.
-Online students participate in a mandatory 3 day intensive on the Sacramento Campus.

-N672 - Professional Role Development for Advanced Practice Nursing (1 unit)
+N672 - Professional Role Development for Advanced Practice Nursing (2 units)

-This course is an onsite/online hybrid seminar designed to introduce the APRN student to the role of the advanced practice nurse in the primary healthcare setting.
+This course is designed to introduce the APRN student to the role of the advanced practice nurse in the primary healthcare setting.
 The evolution of the role from an historical and legislative perspective is explored.
-Issues including the evolving scope of practice, key role competencies, and inter-professional collaboration are introduced.
-Each student will be expected to discuss his/her own philosophical/ethical framework for clinical practice.
-Using a case study approach the student will integrate a patient's cultural preferences, values, and health beliefs in a treatment plan.
+Issues including the evolving scope of practice, key role competencies, and interprofessional collaboration are introduced.
+Each student will be expected to discuss their own philosophical/ethical framework for clinical practice.
+Students will address critical issues that primary care providers may face daily.
+Students will address critical issues that primary care providers may face daily, including the influence of cultural values and beliefs of clients and providers.
+This course will also emphasize leadership and entrepreneurial aspects of practice development, maintenance, and evaluation.
+This course is intended to help prepare the APRN to succeed in their first year of practice.